 8. ANIMAL NEGLECT AND THE SIAMESE CATS IN LADY AND THE TRAMP

 Another upsetting scene is that of the Siamese cats, Si and Am, who take it upon themselves to make Lady’s life a complete misery by wrecking the house as they attempt to snack on anything breathing.
-The cats pretend it was Lady who caused the mess, and Aunt Sarah decides it is necessary to get her muzzled.
+The cats pretend it was Lady who caused the mess and Aunt Sarah decides it is necessary to get her muzzled.
 If those Siamese cats didn’t freak you out as a child, then you have no soul.

 7. THE NIGHT ON BALD MOUNTAIN FROM FANTASIA

 Released in 1940, Fantasia was the third Disney film ever made.
 If you only ever fast forwarded this film to the ‘centaur song’ or “The Pastoral Symphony” by Beethoven, then we don’t blame you.
-However, Fantasia is a stunning visual roller-coaster and allowed children to become acquainted with classical music through its mesmerizing interpretations of popular compositions.
+However, Fantasia is a stunning visual roller-coaster that allowed children to become acquainted with classical music through its mesmerizing interpretations of popular compositions.

-“The Night on Bald Mountain”, composed by Mussorgsky, can be interpreted in a few different ways, but it was intended to be a dark yet chaotic song concerning a gathering of evil beings on top of a barren mountain.
+“The Night on Bald Mountain”, composed by Mussorgsky, can be interpreted in various different ways, but it was intended to be a dark yet chaotic song concerning a gathering of evil beings on top of a barren mountain.
 Staying true to the song’s original intent, the Fantasia version includes a devil-like creature on a mountain, conjuring up spirits, witches, and other demonic entities so as to chuck them into a blazing fire!
 The little ones may or may not have nightmares for weeks as a result.